astronomer/astro-blog/posts/airflow-ray-data-science-story.md

     A basic Ray workflow might now appear together with Airflow like this:
     ![airflow-ui-ray-tune-xgboost](https://user-images.githubusercontent.com/307956/117888159-93bd5800-b266-11eb-84d0-b0acc7cb2d59.png)

+    > Note: In the alpha release of the provider package, your Airflow environment will need to be running the [Ray XCom Backend](https://registry.astronomer.io/providers/ray/modules/raybackend) for the decorator to be fully functional.

 ### Passing data between tasks: faster with Plasma